-Although this is not the most exciting part of organising an event, it is a statutory requirement under the Local Government Act, 1993 to obtain approval from the land owner to hold an event.
+Although this isn't the most exciting part of organising an event, it's a statutory requirement under the Local Government Act 1993 to obtain approval from the land owner to hold an event.

-At Port Stephens Council, we provide you with a one stop shop for events.
-Port Stephens Council will work with you from the start to finish of this process; we will guide you through the application process, we will connect you with the right people to provide you with the right advice and we will help link you to the resources you need to make your event a success.
+Port Stephens Council will work with you from beginning to end, to guide you through the application process, connect you with the right people and the right advice, an help link you to the resources you need to make your event a success.

-Before submitting your event application, we recommend you contact our team to discuss your event proposal, determine availability of your preferred location and your application requirements.
+Before submitting your event application, we recommend you contact our team to discuss your event proposal, determine availability of your preferred location, and your application requirements.

-There are a number of factors that will determine what documents you may be required to submit as part of your application as well as what approvals your application may require from Council.
+There are a number of factors that will determine what documents you may be required to submit as part of your application, as well as what approvals your application may require from Council.

-Once your event application is received, we will undertake an initial assessment.
-As part of this assessment, we will identify what is required for you to obtain an event licence approval so you have time to prepare any necessary documentation.
+Once your event application is received, we'll undertake an initial assessment where we'll identify what's required for you to obtain an event licence approval so you have time to prepare any necessary documentation.